Thompson-Robinson rallies No. 17 UCLA past Cal, 35-28 – KION546

 Associated Press

-The Bruins (9-3, 6-3 Pac-12, No. 16 CFP) racked up 541 yards of offense, including 352 on the ground, and rebounded from a narrow defeat to USC the previous week that eliminated them from league title contention.
+The Bruins (9-3, 6-3 Pac-12, No. 16 CFP) finished with 541 yards of offense, including 352 on the ground, and rebounded from a narrow defeat to USC the previous week that eliminated them from league title contention.

 Thompson-Robinson passed for 189 yards and gained another 88 on the ground.
 Zach Charbonnet rushed for 119 yards and a score, and he converted a fourth-and-2 run in Cal territory late in the game that chewed up valuable time.
 TJ Harden added 89 yards rushing on 12 carries for the Bruins.

+It was Thompson-Robinson’s ability to improvise when plays broke down that keyed UCLA’s surge after it fell behind 21-10 late in the second quarter.

+“That’s Dorian,” UCLA coach Chip Kelly said.
+“He can beat you with both his arm and his legs.
+He’s a threat.
+Everybody knows it.”

 The Bears (4-8, 2-7) got a fourth-down stop that gave them the ball back trailing 35-28 with 1:58 remaining.
-But Jaydn Ott fumbled after a fourth-down reception that would have converted a first down, and Carl Jones Jr. recovered to ice the game for UCLA.
+But Bruins linebacker Kain Medrano knocked the ball loose from Jaydn Ott after a fourth-down reception that would have converted a first down, and Carl Jones Jr. recovered to ice the game for UCLA.

 Cal’s Jack Plummer threw for 294 yards and four touchdowns.
 Jeremiah Hunter had eight catches for 153 yards and two scores.

-UCLA trailed 21-10 with 58 seconds left before halftime.
+UCLA trailed by 11 with 58 seconds left before halftime.
 But Thompson-Robinson led his team on a 75-yard drive that took 40 seconds, capping it with a 19-yard touchdown scramble that brought UCLA within 21-17 at the intermission.

+“Obviously we were a little frustrated, a little teed off.
+We’re a lot better football team than that,” Thompson-Robinson said.
+“But again, the resiliency and ability to fix those things.
+We’ve got a bunch of smart football players out on that field.
+If we need to make adjustments, we make adjustments.”

 UCLA scored on its first possession of the second half to take the lead.
 But Plummer hit Ott for an 8-yard touchdown that put Cal up 28-27 with 11:16 remaining.